 Glenn Close The Lion in Winter image: Showtime Networks.

-“Best Actress SAG Award: Boxer Beats Stage Star in Fierce Rematch” last updated in August 2020.
+“Best Actress SAG Award: Boxer Beats Diva in Rematch” last updated in September 2021.